India’s New Defense Doctrine: India’s Leap for Generation Next Technologies and Exports of Weapons

 In spite of this setback to the Indian defense exports, her multi-pronged strategy to boost indigenous production of high-tech weapons and developing security systems stressing self-reliance is to continue.

 No More a Holy Cow – During the past one decade, India’s defense doctrine has undergone paradigm changes.
-Since 1947, India has been averse to joining any defense pact , avoiding arms race and genuinely subscribing to the concept of peace, non-violence and opposition to nuclear weapons.
+Its focus has shifted from preparing only for the defense to the concept of the offensive defense.
+It means, if you engage India in one sector, the conflict might escalate to other regions too.

 In 1967, the peaceful implosion of a thermo-nuclear device at Pokhran in Rajasthan further established the Indian capacity to develop her own nuclear weapons, if the threats continue to haunt her.

-In spite of the three wars, the Chinese aggression in 1962 and two Pakistani attacks of 1965 and 1871, India did not join the nuclear club.
+In spite of the three wars, the Chinese aggression in 1962 and two Pakistani attacks of 1965 and 1971, India did not join the nuclear club.
 She detonated nuclear devices only in 1998, when China helped Pakistan to develop nuclear weapons.

-Blending of Technologies -The ongoing negotiations with the US and French authorities regarding the development of engines for the stealth aircrafts and nuclear-powered submarines in India is expected to be finalized by the end of this month.
+Blending of Technologies– The ongoing negotiations with the US and French authorities regarding the development of engines for the stealth aircrafts and nuclear-powered submarines in India is expected to be finalized by the end of this month.

 The focus is that India’s strategic partners, the US and France should share their technologies with her.
 France has indicated that it has no reservation on the issue of the transfer of technologies, but the US companies have shown reluctance that they could share only 80 percent of their technologies.